-If either as a result of inclement weather, or some other inability to attend classes physically on campus, Villa Maria students will attend "Virtual Villa" at the discretion of the principal.
+If either as a result of inclement weather, or some other inability to attend classes physically on campus, Villa Maria's students will attend "Virtual Villa" at the discretion of the Head of the School.
 "Virtual Villa" is homebound education that is done synchronously with the student and the school to best deliver real-time, in-home instruction.
 Policies for "Virtual Villa" are below:

-- While a student may use multiple types of technology to navigate the virtual setting, each student must have an iPad as Villa Maria Academy is a one-to-one iPad school and the applications necessary for class must be available for use and be able to be correctly submitted in the Schoology platform. - Students must abide by Villa Maria's Acceptable Use of Technology policy on page 45 in the handbook.
-In particular students should not record, or post images from their class without the consent of the instructor. - Students must abide by the typical attendance policies.
+- While a student may use multiple types of technology to navigate the virtual setting, each student must have an iPad as Villa Maria Academy is a one-to-one iPad school and the applications necessary for class must be available for use and be able to be correctly submitted in the Schoology platform. - Students must abide by Villa Maria's Computer Network and Acceptable Use of Technology policy on pg.
+47 in the handbook.
+In particular, students should not record, or post images from their class without the consent of the instructor. - Students must abide by the typical attendance policies.
 If a student is absent, or late they must email office@vmahs.org, and copy the Dean of Students.
-Tardies and absences will still require appropriate documentation, including medical notes when appropriate. - At the discretion of the teacher, students who miss their virtual classes, will not be eligible for participation points. - If students travel to another location beyond their home and experience technical difficulties with connectivity, the student assumes the responsibility of not being able to connect synchronously or submit work. - Students are to be in an appropriate set workspace. - Students are to be dressed appropriately in a Villa Maria top and should not be in pajamas. - Students behavior should model on-campus classroom behavior and professionalism. - Students must be on camera to participate.
+Tardies and absences will still require appropriate documentation, including medical notes when appropriate. - At the discretion of the teacher, students who miss their virtual classes, will not be eligible for participation points. - If students travel to another location beyond their home and experience technical difficulties with connectivity, the student assumes the responsibility of not being able to connect synchronously or submit work. - Students are to be in an appropriate set workspace. - Students are to be dressed appropriately in a Villa Maria top and should not be in pajamas. - Students' behavior should model on-campus classroom behavior and professionalism. - Students must be on camera to participate.
 Device screens should NOT be muted for the duration of the class. - All academic integrity policies apply in the virtual setting.
-In particular, students should not be sharing assignments, exams or projects with other students.
+In particular, students should not be sharing assignments, exams, or projects with other students.
 Students also should not be using outside resources such as Google Translate. - Students may be required to film themselves on Zoom while taking an assessment at the discretion of the teacher for purposes of academic integrity. - Students must check all emails and if an email negates a response, respond within 24 hours. - All school policies in the Villa Maria Student Handbook apply in the virtual setting, and students can face disciplinary action. - Study Hall and RFT will be "free time" for a student on "Virtual Villa" days.
-There is no need to check in with anyone. - School counselors will be available for students during the usual school hours. - Administrators will be available during school hours to offer support as needed for faculty, staff, students and parents. - The block schedule for all-school Virtual Villa days will be as follows: - $\circ$ Block 1 8:30 a.m. to 9:50 a.m. - $\circ$ Block 2 10:10 a.m. to 11:30 a.m. - Block 3 12:10 p.m. to 1:30 p.m. - Block 4 1:50 p.m. to 3:10 p.m.
+There is no need to check in with anyone. - School counselors will be available for students during the usual school hours. - Administrators will be available during school hours to offer support as needed for faculty, staff, students and parents. - The block schedule for all-school Virtual Villa days will be as follows: - $\circ \quad Block \ 1-8:30 \ a.m. \ to \ 9:50 \ a.m.$ - \circ Block 2 10:10 a.m. to 11:30 a.m. - \circ Block 3 12:10 p.m. to 1:30 p.m. - Block 4 1:50 p.m. to 3:10 p.m.

-VILLA MARIA ACADEMY Student and Parent Athletic Handbook 2022-2023
+VILLA MARIA ACADEMY Student and Parent Athletic Handbook 2024-2025

-June 2022
+June 2024